MEaly-Icepts/BC_Container/README.md

 # BC_Container
-BC Container is a collection of Powershell scripts to allow quick and easy setup of a docker desktop container of the Dynamics BC
+BC Container is a collection of Powershell scripts to allow quick and easy setup of a docker desktop container of Dynamics BC

 ## Scripts
 [DockerInstall.ps1](https://github.com/MEaly-Icepts/BC_Container/blob/master/DockerInstall.ps1) *Must be run as admin*